|Theatre Without Boundaries!|

 LEARN HOW TO BE A WORKING ACTOR IN A RIGOROUS AND ENSEMBLE-ORIENTED ENVIRONMENT AT A PRICE YOU CAN AFFORD!

-To schedule an audition, send your headshot and resume to email@example.com and let us know which dates/times are preferable between August 3rd and August 14th.
+To schedule an audition, send your headshot and resume to firstname.lastname@example.org give us 3 dates/times that work for you between July 8th and July 29th.
 Each slot is 20-30 minutes.

 Just some of the benefits available to our Apprentices:

 12 Weekly Workshops in Fall & Spring (Saturdays 10am to 1pm)

 Fall Term: September 16– December 17, 2017 (Focus: Shakespeare First Folio Text and Physical Work)

 Spring Term: January 20- April 18, 2018 (Focus: Contemporary Scene Work & The Business of Acting)

 Showcase Rehearsal and Industry Performances late April through May